 Climbing The Bingin Beach Stairs

 There is a Bingin car park where you need to pay 5K IDR for parking.
 Once you park up, just follow the swirly path down the cliff, which takes about 10 min and involves climbing down nearly 200 steps.
 You’ll go through some narrow, dodgy alleys, too.

 Don’t worry you’re on the right path to Bingin Bali, and this is a part of the experience!
 During our first visit, we were as confused as you probably will be, but we promise the tunnel leads to the beach, and it will be worth the effort!

 There are a few different paths you can take, but no matter which one you choose, as long as you’re heading down, you’ll end up in the right place – right on the beach.

 Bingin Beach is located on the western side of the Bukit Peninsula in Uluwatu.
 It only takes about 30 minutes drive to get here from the Bali Airport and 15 minutes from Uluwatu main area.

 Bingin Beach is perched between Dreamland Beach and Padang Padang.
 The best way to get there is on a scooter or by car.
 Bingin is one of the best Uluwatu beaches for surfing.

-Scooter rental can be found in various locations in Uluwatu and normally cost 50k IDR per day, and you’re expected to fill up the petrol yourself.
-If you prefer to book it in advance, you can pre-book your scooter here which includes delivery to your hotel.
+Scooter rental can be found in various locations in Uluwatu and typically costs 50k IDR per day, and you’re expected to fill up the petrol yourself.
 Alternatively, you can email your hotel, and they may be willing to arrange it for you or advise on the nearest motorbike rental.

 Simply type ‘Bingin Beach’ and follow the Google directions.
 I recommend listening to the instructions through earphones instead of looking at your phone while riding a scooter.